 If a staff member creates web content, services or apps related to his/her class, it must be hosted on the Board's server or a District-affiliated server.

 Unless the web content, service or app contains student personally identifiable information, Board websites, services and apps that are created by students and/or staff members that are posted on the Internet should not be password protected or otherwise contain restricted access features, whereby only employees, student(s), or other limited groups of people can access the site.
 Community members, parents, employees, staff, students, and other website users will generally be given full access to the Board’s website(s), services, and apps.

 Web content, services, and apps should reflect an understanding that both internal and external audiences will be viewing the information.

 School website(s), services, and apps must be located on Board- affiliated servers.

-The Technology Director and Communications/PR Specialist will set up a system to routinely audit/test the accessibility of all web content and functionality.
+The the Senior Technology Coordinator for Oakland Schools Field Services and Marketing/PR Specialist will set up a system to routinely audit/test the accessibility of all web content and functionality.
 This system must include processes to verify claims of accessibility by third-party vendors or open sources.
 The purpose of the audit is to identify any web content or functionality that is inaccessible to persons with disabilities.
-The person/entity who conducts the audit shall report to the Superintendent and Technology Director and Communications/PR Specialist the results of the audit so that appropriate action can be taken to address any inaccessibility.
+The person/entity who conducts the audit shall report to the Superintendent, the Senior Technology Coordinator for Oakland Schools Field Services, and Marketing/PR Specialist the results of the audit so that appropriate action can be taken to address any inaccessibility.
 The audit shall include the District’s home page, all subordinate pages, and School intranet pages and sites.